git-ecosystem/git-credential-manager/docs/multiple-users.md

 # Multiple users in GCM

-We're sometimes asked, "Does GCM support multiple users?"
-The answer is a bit complex (though ultimately, it's "yes").
+If you work with multiple different identities on a single Git hosting service, you may be wondering if Git Credential Manager (GCM) supports this workflow.
+The answer is yes, with a bit of complexity due to how it interoperates with Git.

 ## Foundations: Git and Git hosts

 Git itself doesn't have a strong concept of "user".
 There's the `user.name` and `user.email` which get embedded into commit headers/trailers, but these are arbitrary strings.
 GCM doesn't interact with this notion of a user at all.
 You can put whatever you want into your `user.*` config, and nothing in GCM will change at all.

+Separate from the user strings in commits, Git recognizes the "user" part of a remote URL or a credential.
+These are not often used, at least by default, in the web UI of major Git hosts.

 Git hosting providers (like GitHub or Bitbucket) _do_ have a concept of "user".
 Typically it's an identity like a username or email address, plus a password or other credential to perform actions as that user.
 You may have guessed by now that GCM (the Git **Credential** Manager) does work with this notion of a user.

 ## People, identities, credentials, oh my!

 You (a physical person) may have one or more user accounts (identities) with one or more Git hosting providers.
-Since Git doesn't really understand what a "user" is, it's not particularly natural to work with multiple identities against a single hosting provider.
-By default, Git naturally assumes one identity per domain.
-If you have multiple identites on one domain (or a single identity on multiple domains!), this one-to-one assumption doesn't hold.
+Since most Git hosts don't put a "user" part in their URLs, by default, Git will treat the user part for a remote as the empty string.
+If you have multiple identites on one domain, you'll need to insert a unique user part per-identity yourself.

 There are good reasons for having multiple identities on one domain.
 You might use one GitHub identity for your personal work, another for your open source work, and a third for your employer's work.
-You can "fool" Git into letting you assign a different credential to different repositories hosted on the same provider.
+You can ask Git to assign a different credential to different repositories hosted on the same provider.
 HTTPS URLs include an optional "name" part before an `@` sign in the domain name, and you can use this to force Git to distiguish multiple users.
-This name doesn't need to be your actual username on the hosting service, though it might help you remember which credential you're using for that repository.
+This should likely be your username on the Git hosting service, since there are cases where GCM will use it like a username.

 ## Setting it up